TRIP definitions of transfusion reactions and incidents

 Anaphylactic transfusion reaction

-Rapidly developing allergic reaction occurring within a few seconds after the start of transfusion or up till a short time after transfusion with features such as inspiratory and expiratory stridor, fall in systolic and/or diastolic blood pressure ≥ 20mm Hg, nausea/vomiting, diarrhoea, back pain, skin rash.
+Rapidly developing allergic reaction occurring within a few seconds after the start of transfusion or up till a short time after transfusion with features such as stridor, fall in systolic and/or diastolic blood pressure ≥ 20mm Hg, nausea/vomiting, diarrhoea, back pain, skin rash.

 Other allergic reaction

-Allergic phenomena such as itching, redness or urticaria but without respiratory, cardiovascular or gastrointestinal features, arising from a few minutes of starting transfusion until a few hours after its completion.
+Allergic phenomena such as itching, redness or urticaria without objective respiratory, cardiovascular or gastrointestinal features, arising from a few minutes of starting transfusion until a few hours after its completion.

 After receiving a transfusion, demonstration of clinically relevant antibodies against blood cells (irregular antibodies, HLA or HPA antibodies) that were not present previously (as far as is known in that hospital).